preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/index.rst

 Here you can work with apps and templates for Communities.
 You can also find ready made layouts for Community start pages.

-Prerequisite: The Tenant featurer "Process Management" must be active for any community options to be available.
-A tip: There are example community templates to activate in features for the business profile.
+Prerequisite: The Tenant feature "Communities" must be active for any community options to be available.
+A tip: There are example community templates to activate in Features for the business profile.

 .. image:: community-65-new.png